lumrachele/linked-lists-reading-nyc-web-111918/README.md

 ### Summary

 Linked lists help us solve some of the time complexity issues  encountered when manipulating arrays.
 Unlike arrays, linked lists do not depend on an element at a given index being at a specific location in memory.
 Because of this, when elements are added or removed, the location of every other element need not change.
-Instead with a linked list, we only change what the node in question, and adjacent nodes point to, leading to less costly data structure for frequently changing data.
+Instead with a linked list, we only change what the node in question and adjacent nodes point to, leading to less costly data structure for frequently changing data.